NotAShelf/blog.notashelf.dev/notes/2025-xx-xx-insecurities-remedies-i.md

 }
 ```

-This is usually enough to bring a service down to MEDIUM exposure level.
-It
+Options set in this example usually enough to bring a service down to MEDIUM
-removes some of the "unnecessary" permissions--although they may very well be
+exposure level.
+It removes some of the "unnecessary" permissions--although they
-necessary-- all services are granted by default.
-In short this _does_ meet _the
+may very well be necessary-- all services are granted by default.
+In short this
-basic requirements_ for hardening, but it is also not very comprehensive.
-For
+example _does_ meet _the basic requirements_ for hardening, but it is also not
-services that reach more into the system, hardening must be done more
+very comprehensive.
+For services that reach more into the system, hardening must
-diligently: you must assess the needs of your service and tweak its capabilities
+be done more diligently: you must assess the needs of your service and tweak its
-accordingly.
-Furthermore, you will be able to bring the score down from MEDIUM
+capabilities accordingly.
+Furthermore, you will be able to bring the score down
-by focusing on the needs of service and applying other configuration fields.
+from MEDIUM by focusing on the needs of service and applying other configuration
+fields.

+To check how effective the change was, run `systemd-analyze security <unit>`
+before and after applying service changes, and compare the results.
+The output
+of `systemd-analyze security` will also provide in-depth explanation of each
+option that is (or is not) set, so it is worth running frequently on services
+that you aim to harden.

 #### Definitions